Daphne had a quiet day after her big adventure yesterday.

 6. You have any other questions we can help you with.

 Please include the name of the archive in the subject heading of your email.
-If you no longer have access to the email account associated with your SlasHeaven account, please contact Open Doors and we’ll help you out.
-(If you’ve posted the works elsewhere, or have an easy way to verify that they’re yours, that’s great; if not, we will work with the SlasHeaven mods to confirm your claims.)
+If you no longer have access to the email account associated with Mediafans or Futures Without End, please contact Open Doors and we’ll help you out.
+(If you’ve posted the works elsewhere, or have an easy way to verify that they’re yours, that’s great; if not, we will work with Melina to confirm your claims.)

 Please see the Open Doors Website for instructions on: